 1. Is Your Property Management Team Licensed?

 This is one of the first questions you want to ask, as working with an unlicensed property management company can cause problems for you if legal matters arise.
 In the state of Florida, any property management company requires a broker license if they are handling rentals or leases for others, or being paid a commission.
-Many property management teams will also have additional certifications from professional trade organizations.
+Many property management teams in South Florida will also have additional certifications from professional trade organizations.

 2. How Many Properties Do You Manage & How Many Employees Do You Have?